 The actual polarity of the signal in a given speaker wire polarity is largely determined by the amplifier driving the speaker.

 A wire without any signal passing through it is simply a conductor (generally made of copper).
 It's the signal running through the wire that will be subject to polarity.

-The “positive wire,” then, connects the positive output terminal of the amplifier to the positive input terminal of the speaker.
-The “negative wire,” conversely, connects the negative output terminal of the amplifier to the negative input terminal of the speaker.
+The “positive wire” connects the amplifier's positive output terminal to the speaker's positive input terminal.
+The “negative wire,” conversely, connects the amplifier's negative output terminal to the speaker's negative input terminal.

 How Do You Know The Wires Are Properly Installed?